An Easter blessing to you...

 Mark 14:23-24

-When they got to the third cup in the ceremony, Jesus used it to proclaim His new covenant.
+Yahshua used the wine to proclaim His new covenant.
 This new covenant cup was also representative of the cup shared by a groom and bride at their betrothal to seal their marriage covenant.
 By drinking of this cup in communion we are agreeing to be His bride!

-Assuredly, I say to you, I will no longer drink of the fruit of the vine until that day when I drink it [the fourth cup] new in the kingdom of God.
+Assuredly, I say to you, I will no longer drink of the fruit of the vine until that day when I drink it new in the kingdom of God.

 Mark 14:25

-Then Jesus and the disciples went to the Garden of Gethsemane to pray, where Judas betrayed Jesus.
+Then Yahshua and the disciples went to the Garden of Gethsemane to pray, where Judas betrayed Yahshua.
 He was taken to the Sanhedrin for questioning, and then...

 When morning came... they had bound Him, they led Him away and delivered Him to Pontius Pilate.